How Long Does It Take To Adopt a Foster Child?

 They are dual-licensed means that you're licensed to foster and adopt.
 You also need approval from the agency.
 Many foster children end up being adopted by their foster families.

-It generally takes 9-18 months, but many factors can affect this time frame.
+It generally takes 9-18 months, but the minimum in Virginia is six months while the child is in your home; however, many factors can affect this time frame.
 Speak with an adoption specialist to learn more about what to expect.

 Are You Interested in Adopting a Child?